Tobacco Addiction: Symptoms, Causes, Effects, Treatment, And Prevention Measures

 The causes of tobacco addiction are genetics, self-medication for mental health disorders, pleasure, use as stress relief, and influence of marketing.

-In their 2005 research, ‘Metabolism and disposition kinetics of nicotine’ Hukkanen J et al report that the pharmacokinetic properties of nicotine, or the way it is processed by the body, contribute to its addictiveness.
+According to Hukkanen, J., Jacob, P.’s 2005 study, ‘Metabolism and disposition kinetics of nicotine.’, the pharmacokinetic properties of nicotine, or the way it is processed by the body, contribute to its addictiveness.

 • Pleasure: Nicotine triggers the release of dopamine, a neurotransmitter associated with pleasure and reward.
 The more one smokes, the more tobacco is required to achieve the same level of relief and substantial pleasure, leading to increased consumption and dependency.

 • Tobacco Use for Stress Relief: Many people use tobacco to alleviate stress.
-This cycle of using tobacco to manage stress can quickly lead to addiction, as the body begins to crave nicotine to maintain these pleasurable sensations.
+This cycle of using tobacco to manage stress quickly leads to addiction, as the body begins to crave nicotine to maintain these pleasurable sensations.

 What Are The Effects Of Tobacco Addiction?